HDDSuperClone vs ddrescue

 What professional tools do differently

-When a drive crosses this physical failure boundary, recovery requires opening the drive in a 0.02µm ULPA-filtered clean bench for head swaps, or connecting via the PC-3000's diagnostic terminal for firmware repair.
+When a drive crosses this physical failure boundary, recovery requires opening the drive in a 0.02µm ULPA-filtered clean bench for head swaps with a firmware-revision-matched donor, or connecting via the PC-3000's diagnostic terminal for firmware repair.
 The PC-3000 can disable a crashed head at the firmware level before the drive motor spins, then image the surviving platters using the Data Extractor utility.
 That firmware-level head control is the capability that separates professional hardware from any software imaging tool.

 If your drive exhibits any of the symptoms listed above, mail-in recovery is the next step.
 We charge no fee if the data is unrecoverable.